 If you are preparing to work in the field of international development, you need to acquire the knowledge, skills and contacts to function effectively in what may be unfamiliar or challenging circumstances.

-- Provides practical skills and tools in international development, and a chance to examine topics in ethics, project planning and management, evaluation, migration, education and health-related issues in the field of development
+- Examine topics in ethics, project planning and management, evaluation, migration, education and health-related issues in the field of development

 - Requires completion of two required and three elective courses